billy-bertrand/My-First-Robot/README.md

 ##  The "Going Straight" Problem

-In my perspective, the first problem I encountered was getting to callibrate the motor so it goes straight.
-I spent significant time guessing and checking hoping to find the right set of values for motors.
+In my opinion, the first problem I encountered was the motors of the robot so it goes straight.
+I spent significant amounts of time guessing and checking hoping to find the right set of values for motors.
 It did not work.

 ### Encoders

-The first serious attempt was to use **_encoders_**, like the one below 👇🏿:
+The first serious attempt at solving the problem was to use **_encoders_**, like the one below 👇🏿:

 ![Encoder image](./etc/Encoders.jpg)

-We tried to use encoders and create P.I.D. control loop to dynamically adjust the speed of our motor.
+We tried to use them to create P.I.D. control loop to dynamically adjust the speed of our motors.
-Unfortunately, encoders were "too big" in a sense that adding them to the robot will make it go over the 20 x 20 x 20 cm size requierment my team was aiming for.
+Unfortunately, encoders were "too big" in a sense that fitting four of them on the robot will make it go over the 20cm x 20cm x 20 cm size requirement my team was aiming for.

 ### Solid Axle

 The second idea was to use **_solid axle_** for the wheels.
-The arrangement looked liked
+The arrangement looked liked this 👇🏿:
-this:

 ![Solid axle](./etc/Solid_Axle.jpg)